GCash strengthens user support through official help channels, security features

 "Resolving a concern quickly starts with going to the right channel.
 We have built our support system so that users can find the help they need, whether it is a simple guide in the app or a conversation with a live agent,” said Paul Velasquez, GCash AVP and Head of Customer Service Operations.

 GCash also encourages users to remain vigilant and report suspicious activity immediately through official support channels.
 The company advises transacting only through official GCash channels and verifying website URLs before completing any payment.
-No one from GCash will ever ask for an OTP, MPIN, or password.
+No one from GCash will ever ask for an OTP, MPIN or password.
+(PR)

-Suspicious activity can be reported through the GCash Help Center in the app or by going to help.gcash.com and submitting a ticket.
-Users can also call the official hotline at 2882 to speak to a live agent.

-For more information on account safety and available support, visit www.gcash.com.
-PR